 During the perioperative period, many factors contribute to pulmonary compromise.
 Estimates of the overall surgical mortality for pulmonary resection range in large series from 2% to 4%.
 The estimated mortality increases with the size of the resection—from less than 1% for a wedge resection of the lung, to 2% to 3% for a lobectomy, and 6% to 8% for a pneumonectomy.

 The morbidity associated with elective pulmonary resection is also high.
 Complications have been reported to occur in 36% to 75% of patients undergoing pneumonectomy and 41% to 50% of patients after lobectomy.
 Most complications are minor and include air leak, atrial fibrillation, and atelectasis.
 However, a significant number are major; these most commonly include pneumonia, aspiration, respiratory failure, myocardial infarction, bronchopleural fistula (BPF), and pulmonary embolus.

 Preoperative evaluation focuses on assessment of pulmonary function and its optimization, evaluation of cardiac status, and careful consideration of issues related to quality of life.

 Assessment of the patient's risk for pulmonary resection starts preoperatively in the clinic.
 One important but difficult factor to quantify is the patient's desire to undergo the work required to recuperate from a thoracic surgical procedure.
 The importance of walking and deep breathing after lung resection cannot be overstated.
 A study performed by the Lung Cancer Study Group suggested that the patient's attitude toward his or her malignancy was the best indicator of long-term survival.1 A patient who appears to be unwilling to participate in his recovery should be allowed ample opportunity to explore reasonable alternative therapies, such as radiation.
-Moreover, if this attitude persists, it may ...
+Moreover, if ...